1. About YottaDB

 For more information on the YottaDB language and programming environment, see the Programmer's Guide.

-Database Subsystem¶
+Database Subsystem

 The YottaDB database subsystem consists of a run-time library and a set of utilities which operate on one or more user-specified Global Directories (GD) and database files.
 YottaDB stores M global variables in database files, which are ordinary UNIX files.
 Internally, the UNIX files are organized as balanced trees (B-trees) in YottaDB Data Structures (GDS).
-See the "YottaDB Database Structure" chapter for more information on B-trees and the GDS file structure.
+See the "Database Structure (GDS file)" chapter for more information on B-trees and the GDS file structure.

 A directory maps global names to a database file.
 YottaDB processes use this mapping when storing and retrieving globals from the database.
 Multiple global directories can reference a single database file, and a database file can be referenced in multiple global directories, with some exceptions, as discussed in Chapter 4: “Global Directory Editor”.
 Use the Global Directory Editor (GDE) to create and maintain global directories.